-Turbidity & Stage
+Turbidity, Stage & Precipitation

-- Throughout the deployment period, turbidity ranged from 0.0 NTU to 12.1 NTU, with an average turbidity of 0.2 NTU. - Turbidity was relatively stable with minimal increases until the last week of deployment when turbidity increased and remained slightly elevated for the remainder of the deployment.
-This indicates there may have been substantial mixing of the water column due to the large increase in stage at this time.
-Turbidity remained higher than normal while stage continued to increase. - Stage ranged from 1.73 m to 3.00 m, averaging at 2.12 m.
+- Throughout the deployment period, turbidity ranged from 0.1 NTU to 267 NTU, with an average turbidity of 0.6 NTU. - Turbidity was relatively stable with one major, short-term increase during a period of heavy rain and increasing stage levels on July 9th, 2024. - Stage ranged from 1.61 m to 2.71 m, averaging at 2.07 m.

-Figure 6: Turbidity & Stage at Humber River at Humber Village Bridge
+Figure 6: Turbidity, Stage & Precipitation at Humber River at Humber Village Bridge